home-assistant/home-assistant.io/source/_includes/installation/container.md

 The Home Assistant Container is using an alternative memory allocation library [jemalloc](http://jemalloc.net/) for better memory management and Python runtime speedup.

-As the jemalloc configuration used can cause issues on certain hardware featuring a page size larger than 4K (e.g. some specific ARM64-based SoCs), it can be disabled by passing the environment variable `DISABLE_JEMALLOC` with any value, for example:
+As the jemalloc configuration used can cause issues on certain hardware featuring a page size larger than 4K (like some specific ARM64-based SoCs), it can be disabled by passing the environment variable `DISABLE_JEMALLOC` with any value, for example:

 {% tabbed_block %}